enron-2/money-trees/README.md

 ## Background

 Software based dependency based attacks have been rising as one of the most damaging cyber attacks impacting business in this current time.
-This project created by Enron2 tries to mitigate some of the risks related to dependancy based attacks by preventing basic attack vectors such as dependency confusion, and also provides a clear and visible view of how dependencies are being used.
+This project created by Enron2 tries to mitigate some of the risks related to dependency based attacks by preventing basic attack vectors such as dependency confusion, and also provides a clear and visible view of how dependencies are being used.

 ## Demo